-- The current internal control framework around the Civil Penalty Fund, which is reviewed by the Bureau's Internal Control Team annually. - The Civil Penalty Fund post-payment audit reviews, which are conducted by the Contracting Officer's Representative and Fund Administrator within a quarter after distributions are made. - The Bureau of the Fiscal Service conducted a risk assessment in FY18 based on FY17 disbursements and did not identify improper payments.1
+- The current internal control framework around the Civil Penalty Fund, which is reviewed by the Bureau's Internal Control Team annually. - The Civil Penalty Fund post-payment audit reviews, which are conducted by the Contracting Officer's Representative and Fund Administrator within a quarter after distributions are made. - The Bureau of the Fiscal Service conducted a risk assessment in FY 19 based on FY 18 disbursements and did not identify improper payments.. - 3.
+Did the Bureau publish improper payment estimates for all programs and activities identified as susceptible to significant improper payments under section 2(c) of IPIA in the accompanying materials to the annual financial statement (if required)?